By Timothy Todd and Rodrigo Onofre

 It is important that when collecting soil cores you walk in a systematic pattern, such as a “Z” pattern (Figure 2).
 Collect a total of 10 to 20 soil cores, emptying each into the bucket after collection.
 All core samples should be mixed well, to account for any minor variation between cores.
 After mixing, collect 1 pint of soil, approximately 2 cups, in a labeled plastic bag and seal.

 Figure 2.
-Example of a good sampling pattern for collecting soil to test for SCN.
+Example of a good sampling pattern for collecting soil to test for SCN within a field.

 When sending your samples to the diagnostic lab make sure to: